CEN-3031-Project-Team-3/PowerMeUp/README.md

 `npm install`
 `npm start`

-This will install all the required dependencies, and start the web app in a browser
+This will install all the required dependencies, and start the web app in a browser.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).